 - More webinars & cancel a lot of very costly (due to travel) Committee meetings & conferences.
 Switch to Webinars, GoToMeeting, Skype, etc.

 - Ask who is doing the best continuing education conferences?
 If the SBC is not (like the Orange Conferences), support those conferences.
 Is spending CP money on 2nd rate conferences just so we can say we put one on being good stewards of our resources?
 How many poorly attended conferences should be replaced by online training?
 A lot!

 - Focus like a laser on church planting and relaunching dying churches.
 Have as many church plants strategically aligned with a sending church as possible.

-- Have the key metric for Director of Mission positions as coaching and church planting.
+- Have the key metrics for Director of Mission positions as relaunching dying churches, mentoring younger pastors, and church planting.
 Otherwise, eliminate the DOM position.

 - Network less on region, more on interests and do so by online resource centers.
 Put a big emphasis on online resource centers.
 Skype, You Tube Live, Cisco Webex, Facebook Live

 - Sell administration buildings.
 Rent office space from churches & rest work from home.
+Honestly, the church member who is paying for the Cooperative Program (CP) does not care one bit about the office space of convention administrative staff.
+It crushes the SBC’s argument for churches to give more to the CP when they are working out of fancy, plush office space.
 Follow Golden Gate Seminary and Lifeway’s lead and sell valuable properties and pour the income back into growth of the ministry.
 Less focus on fancy buildings, beautiful campuses and more focus on effective, streamlined ministry.

 - Partner with groups and orgs that are working…Catalyst, Passion Conferences, Youth Specialties–humbly join what is working.
 Cut what is dead.
 Save money on full time staff and outsource training.